 Aqua Advance Card vs Santander Zero Credit Card

 The Santander Zero is a decent travel card in that it doesn't charge a fee for non-sterling cash withdrawals and transactions made abroad.
 Furthermore, cardholders who plan to use the card in the UK can benefit from 5% to 25% savings at selected partners through Santander's Retailer Offer program.
-However, the interest rates are higher than average on this card so be sure to pay off your balances quickly.

 Quick Takeaway: The Santander Zero card is a better credit card for anyone needing cash withdrawals from an ATM while abroad, as it charges no cash fees and charges a lower interest rate on those cash withdrawals.
 The Aqua Advance may be a better choice, however, if you are working to improve a weak credit history.